Texmexdex/Glitch-Stem-Ultra/README.md

 1. Click **SELECT AUDIO FILE** to choose your track
 2. Select an **OUTPUT FOLDER** (optional - defaults to `./Stems_Output/`)
-3. Choose a model or ensemble workflow from the dropdown
+3. Choose a **Hardware Preset** (auto-detected on startup, or select manually)
-4. Enable **GOD MODE** for maximum quality (requires 24GB+ VRAM)
+4. Choose a model or ensemble workflow from the dropdown
 5. Click **INITIALIZE SEPARATION**

 ### MIDI Extraction